A Beginner’s Guide to Decentralized Social Media - Pixelfed

 Pixelfed operates on a federated model, so there are multiple instances (servers) you can join.
 Some instances are focused on specific interests, like photography, art, or activism, while others are more general.
 Some popular instances are:

-• pixelfed.social – The largest general-purpose Pixelfed instance hosted by the developer of Pixelfed.
+- pixelfed.social – Pixelfed's largest general-purpose instance, hosted by the developer.

-• pixelfed.art – An instance focused on sharing art and showcasing artists.
+- pixelfed.art is an instance dedicated to sharing art and showcasing artists.

-• gram.social – A general-purpose instance hosted in Europe by Stux.
+- gram.social is a european general-purpose instance hosted by Stux.

-You can find a list of other Pixelfed instances on the server list on pixelfed.org, which makes it easy to browse and choose the one that best fits your interests.
+The server list at pixelfed.org contains a list of other Pixelfed instances, making it simple to browse and select the one that best suits your needs.

-• Instance Rules: Every instance has its own set of rules regarding content and community behavior.
-Make sure you review these rules before joining.
+- Instance Rules: Each instance has its own set of rules for content and community behavior.
+Before you join, make sure to review these rules.

-• Instance Features: Some instances might offer additional features like better moderation, custom themes, or integrations with other services.
+- Instance Features: Some instances may include additional features such as improved moderation, custom themes, or integration with other services.

 2. Create an Account